Talk to Sales: (833) 820-1181

 What does payroll outsourcing typically include?

 Some payroll outsourcing partners go further by integrating payroll with time and attendance, benefits administration, and HR systems.
-The level of support varies, so it’s important to understand whether you need basic processing or a more comprehensive payroll solution.
+Support levels vary, so it’s key to know if you need basic processing or a full payroll solution.

 Do I still have control over payroll if I outsource it?

 Yes.
-Outsourcing payroll does not mean giving up control over pay decisions, schedules, or approvals.
+Outsourcing payroll doesn’t mean you lose control.
+You still decide on pay, schedules, and approvals.
 Employers remain responsible for determining wages, compensation policies, and payroll timing.
 What changes is who handles execution.

 Is payroll outsourcing secure?

 Reputable payroll outsourcing providers invest heavily in data security and fraud prevention.
-This includes encryption, role-based access controls, secure data storage, and monitoring systems designed to protect sensitive employee and financial information.
+This includes encryption, role-based access controls, and secure data storage.
+It also features monitoring systems that protect sensitive employee and financial information.

 How do I know if my business is ready to outsource payroll?